-Employees should consult their Manager/ The Director of Support Operations for advice concerning any problems which may arise with the use of DSE.
+Employees should consult their Manager for advice concerning any problems which may arise with the use of DSE.

 Working with Laptop/Tablet Computers

 Laptops should be compact and easy to carry.
 However, this results in design compromises, such as smaller keyboards and screens.
 This can make working positions less comfortable than a normal display screen in prolonged use.